-A goal for Healthiest Wisconsin 2010 is to "Protect and Promote the Health of All”.
-(A Partnership Plan to improve the health of the public.)
-One of the programs that fulfil this goal is “The Childhood Lead Prevention Program”.
+A goal for Healthiest Wisconsin 2020 is to "increase the percentage of homes with healthy, safe environments in all communities”.
+One of the programs that fulfills this goal is “The Childhood Lead Prevention Program”.

 Lead Poisoning Prevention

 Lead investigations and inspections are provided upon referral for a lead poisoned child.
 An Investigation of the residence will be conducted to ascertain the possible source of the lead exposure and directives will be given on how to alleviate the source of exposure.

 What is Lead?

-Lead (Pb) is a heavy metal however it is soft, malleable, and lead melts at a relatively low temperature.
-Lead was added to paint to speed up drying, increase durability of the paint and to resist moisture that causes corrosion of the substrate.
+Lead (Pb) is a heavy metal; however, it is soft, malleable, and melts at a relatively low temperature.
 Lead is a neurotoxin that can accumulates in soft tissues and bones, damage the nervous system, cause brain and learning disorders and blood disorders.

 What is Lead Poisoning?

 When lead enters the body, it can get into the blood system, soft tissue and bones.
 Lead levels will increase with continued exposure to the lead source.
 As blood lead levels increase, so do the potential health risks.
 However, even low blood lead levels can cause health issues.
-High lead levels in the human body can lead to death.
-Children exposed to lead are at risk to develop learning and behavior problems, lower IQ and delayed physical growth.
-When unborn babies are exposed to lead through their mothers, they are at risk of being born too small or too early.
-A child who has a venous blood lead level of 10mcg/dl or more is said to be lead poisoned, and needs follow-up from their physician.
+Within Greenfield, a child who has a venous blood lead level of 5 mcg/dl or more is said to have lead poisoning, and needs immediate follow-up from their physician.
 However, the CDC recommends that any level of lead exposure can be harmful to a child, so preventing exposure to lead is the most important step a parent can take.